The Roadmap Project

 Living with a chronic condition affects children, adolescents, and young adult patients and their families both physically and emotionally.
 Patients and family members can face significant stress and may experience difficulty coping.
 Their mounting strain poses challenges to taking care of themselves, and can make symptoms worse.

-With support from the American Board of Pediatrics Foundation and the David R. Clare and Margaret C. Clare Foundation, The Roadmap Project provides health professionals, patients, and families the tools and resources to ensure that addressing emotional health is a routine part of excellent care.
+With support from the American Board of Pediatrics Foundation and the David R. Clare and Margaret C. Clare Foundation, The Roadmap Project provides health professionals, patients, and families the tools and resources to ensure that addressing emotional health is a routine part of excellent and equitable care.

 Our Global Aim